 The assembly language is a low-level processor centric programming language.
-We focus our interest on the human-readable 6502 processor and assembly, as opposed to the x86 assembly language that is not designed to be written by humans.
-This guide is designed to help you write projects for the classic Nintendo Entertainment System.
+We focus our interest on the human-readable 6502 processor and assembly, as opposed to x86 assembly language which is much less intelligible.
+This guide is meant to collect our resources to help you write projects for the classic Nintendo Entertainment System.

-We have created a collection of example projects to help you better understand the ecosystem, and a spritesheet and nametable editor called Nasu.
+We have assembled a collection of example projects to help you better understand the ecosystem, and we have created a spritesheet and nametable editor called Nasu.

 - Bit: The smallest unit in computers.
 It is either a 1 or a 0.